auca/com.341/Practice 1/ish/Readme.md

         git commit -am "Implement system calls <system call name>, ..."

-2. Connect to the instructor's remote and submit your work.
+2. Connect to the given private remote repository and submit your work.

         git remote add origin <TBD: the remote will be announced in class>
         git push origin master